 - If app uses WiFi, is it HTTP or HTTPS?
 See also, the section above on securing local admin access

 - If app uses Bluetooth, how secure is it?
 I am not familiar with Bluetooth security.
 Eero and Luma both use Bluetooth.

 Security Unicorn: This may not exist.
 As the administrator of a Local Area Network, I would like to be dinged every time a new device gets onto the network.
 The ding could be a text message, an email, perhaps even a beep sound.
 Something, to alert me about a device (really a MAC address) that has not been seen before.
-I realize this is not perfect, but it would still be nice to have.
+I realize this is not perfect security, but it would still be nice to have.